dimitre/apps/PS3EyeCapture/privacy.md

 # Privacy Policy

 ## Collection of Personal Information
-PS3EyeCapture do not collect, store or transmit any personal information.
+PS3EyeCapture do not collect, store or transmit any user data.